SC

 Percentage Increase Calculator

-Find Percentage Change
+Find Percentage Increase

 The starting number before the change